Addressing Disparities in Heart Failure Admissions

 How does this program work?

 For patients who self-identify as Black or Latinx, and present to the emergency department with heart failure, physicians will receive a prompt when a bed request is entered to admit the patient to the hospital’s general medical service unit.
 The prompt will educate the clinician about the fact that, historically, this population has had inequitable access to specialized cardiology care and offer a recommendation to consider changing admission to the cardiology service.
 The notice does not restrict clinicians’ individual judgment and decision-making in consideration of the best interests of the patient.
+Clinicians are always free to make judgments about appropriate triage based on illness severity, and there is flexibility to override the computerized recommendations where there is a compelling rationale.

 Does this affect the care of patients who aren’t Black or Latinx?